Agriculture in New Zealand: History

+A flax industry existed from about 1860 until a decline up to 1985 harvesting the native Phormium tenax.
+It is unrelated to the flax in the Linum genus.

 The Department of Agriculture controlled all meat-exporting slaughterhouses.
 By 1921 there were 32 abattoir inspectors and 86 inspectors of meat works.
 New Zealand mutton was marked as government inspected and pure.

 The government offered a number of subsidies during the 1970s to assist farmers after the United Kingdom joined the European Economic Community and by the early 1980s government support provided some farmers with 40 percent of their income.
 In 1984 the Labour government ended all farm subsidies under Rogernomics, and by 1990 the agricultural industry became the most deregulated sector in New Zealand.
 To stay competitive in the heavily subsidised European and US markets New Zealand farmers had to increase the efficiency of their operations.

 Pastoral farming

 In Northland, the major form of pastoral farming is beef cattle.
 In the Waikato, Bay of Plenty, Taranaki and West Coast regions, dairy cattle predominate.
 Through the rest of New Zealand, sheep farming is the major rural activity, with beef cattle farming in the hills and high country, and dairying increasing in Canterbury, Otago and Southland.